Address & Hours

 - The Story of Sir Henry Pellatt film presentation follows the arc of this amazing man's life.

 - Toronto Zoo is home to over 5,000 animals and 460 species.

-- Starting in spring 2013, the newly-renovated Eurasia region, with its new Giant Panda Education Centre, will be home to Da Mao and Er Shun, two bamboo-loving bears on loan from China for a limited time.
+- The Eurasia region, with its new Giant Panda Education Centre, is home to Da Mao and Er Shun, two bamboo-loving bears on loan from China for a limited time.

 - Indoor/outdoor pavilions provide a great experience in all weather conditions.

 - Meet the Keeper talks & feedings happen throughout the day.

 - Three rare and beautiful white lions joined the African Savanna family in 2012.

 - The 10-Acre Tundra Trek includes an award winning polar bear habitat plus snow geese, reindeer, snowy owl, Arctic fox and wolves.